-An exhibit area is located on the lower level in Exhibit Hall B. Exhibit hours are 8 a.m. to 7 p.m.
+An exhibit area is located on the upper level of the convention center.
+Exhibit hours are 8 a.m. to 7 p.m.
 Monday, and Tuesday from 8 a.m. to 2 p.m.

 MBC staff and related ministry partners are featured from Missouri Baptist and Southern Baptist life, including our entities, colleges, and seminaries.